 Name of document Broad aims/ relevant policies Requirements of the document in relation to the Site Allocations DPD National National Planning Policy Framework (NPPF) - 2019 Sets out the Government's priorities for planning in England, and contains a general assumption in favour of sustainable development.
-I I Planning Practice Guidance (NPPG) Provides further guidance to support the NPPF The Site Allocations DPD must be in conformity with the NPPF and therefore must heed the guidance set out in the NPPG.
+The Site Allocations DPD must be in conformity with the NPPF.
+Planning Practice Guidance (NPPG) Provides further guidance to support the NPPF The Site Allocations DPD must be in conformity with the NPPF and therefore must heed the guidance set out in the NPPG.
 Localism Act 2011 Act that decentralises power as far as possible from central government to individuals, communities and councils.
 Introduces neighbourhood planning, amongst other key measures.
 The Localism Act 2011 was given Royal Assent on 15 th November 2011.
 The Site Allocations DPD must ensure Neighbourhood Plans are accounted for.
 Local Mid Sussex District Council Development and Infrastructure SPD (2018) Sets out various infrastructure requirements that development will be expected to contribute towards.
-Includes a contributions calculator for different sizes of new private and affordable dwellings. the infrastructure requirements of new Burgess Hill Town Wide Strategy This strategy sets out the general principles, visions Policies relating to strategic development at
+Includes a contributions calculator for different sizes of new private and affordable dwellings.
+The District Plan contains a broad policy on the infrastructure requirements of new developments, the Site Allocations DPD will set out infrastructure requirements on a site-by-site basis.
+Burgess Hill Town Wide Strategy This strategy sets out the general principles, visions Policies relating to strategic development at